point-4ward/Home-Assistant/README.md

 ...which you can browse through in this repo.

 I have put a small comment block at the top of each file that hopefully will give some clues for anyone using this repo as a learning tool.
 At some point in the future I will try and put some more detailed comments on the more important/complicated bits.
-In the meantime, if I can clarify anything for anyone,just let me know.
+In the meantime, if I can clarify anything for anyone, just let me know.

 ##Useful links/resources etc: